revvy02/NetPass/README.md

     [game.Players.Player2] = 2,
 }, "string", true, 100)
 --[[
     You can pass tuples.
-You don't have to pass only tables with instance keys, encode will check every arg and adjust the metadata appended to the beginning of the args --]]
+You don't have to pass only tables with instance keys, encode will check every arg and adjust the metadata appended to the beginning of the returned args --]]
 ```
 **On the server**